Bruce Arians: Playing career

-Arians attended and played college football at Virginia Tech.
-As a senior in 1974, Arians was the starting quarterback in a wishbone offense for the Hokies football team.
-That season, he completed 53 of 118 passes (44.9% completion pct.) for 952 yards with three passing touchdowns and seven interceptions.
-He rushed for 243 yards and eleven touchdowns.
-Arians held the Virginia Tech school record for most QB rushing touchdowns in a season with 11.
-The record has since been broken by Jerod Evans, in 2016.
-He was also the first white player to share a dorm room with a black player in VT history.
-His roommate was James Barber, father of Ronde and Tiki Barber.
+Arians played college football at Virginia Tech in Blacksburg, Virginia.
+As a senior in 1974, he was the starting quarterback in a wishbone offense for the independent Hokies, and completed 53 of 118 passes (44.9%) for 952 yards with three passing touchdowns and seven interceptions.
+Arians rushed for 243 yards and eleven touchdowns, which set a school record for most quarterback rushing touchdowns in a season; it stood for 42 years, until broken by Jerod Evans in 2016.
+He was also the first white player to share a dorm room with a black player in school history; his roommate was James Barber, father of Ronde and Tiki Barber.

 College coaching career

 Arians began his coaching career in 1975 as a graduate assistant at Virginia Tech.
 Arians then held an assistant coaching position at Mississippi State University (running backs and wide receivers) from 1978 to 1980 before heading to the University of Alabama to coach the running backs from 1981 to 1982 under Paul "Bear" Bryant.

 Arians was also the head coach at Temple University from 1983 to 1988.
 While head coach for the Owls, he compiled a 27–39 overall record over six seasons.
-He had only one winning record on the field, in 1986 when the Owls finished 6–5.
-However, all of those wins were later forfeited after it emerged that running back Paul Palmer, who was the runner-up in the Heisman Trophy voting in 1986, had signed with a sports agent before the season.
-Besides Palmer, other standout players Arians coached at Temple included cornerback Kevin Ross, safety Todd Bowles, offensive guard John Rienstra, and running back Todd McNair.
+He had two winning records on the field, in 1984 and 1986; the Owls finished 6–5 both seasons.
+However, all of the 1986 wins were later forfeited after it emerged that running back Paul Palmer, who was the runner-up in the Heisman Trophy voting in 1986, had signed with a sports agent before the season.
+Besides Palmer, other standout players Arians coached at Temple included cornerback Kevin Ross, safety Todd Bowles, and running back Todd McNair.
 Ross, Bowles, and McNair would all later serve as NFL assistant coaches with or under Arians.

 After coaching at Temple, Arians held positions with Mississippi State (offensive coordinator, 1993–95) and Alabama (offensive coordinator, 1997) in between NFL assistant coaching jobs.